RickRieger/maps-typescript-practice/README.md

 # maps-typescript-practice

-An application to become familiar with using typescript
+This is an application built to become familiar with using typescript.